jaek-s/nuxt-one-word-game/README.md

+# One word game.

+An attempt at a collaborative story telling game built with nuxt and firebase.

-# Nuxt 3 Minimal Starter
+Based on the Nuxt 3 Minimal Starter.
 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup